Last Updated on November 5, 2023 by Irena Domingo

 Photo requeriments.
 One photograph of 3.5 by 4.5 cm, in color taken against a light background (white or off – white).
 The photo needs to display a full frontal view of the face.
 The facial image must be sharp and clear.
 Sunglasses or tinted glasses are not permitted.
 Head coverings and hats are only acceptable due to religious beliefs, and in this case there shall be a similar photo with a head covering in the applicant’s passport.
 The photo should be glued (not stapled or attached using adhesive tape) to the specially marked place of the application form.

 Step 6.
-Take all of your documents to the Russian Consulate in Sydney
+Take all of your documents to the Russian Consulate or to the Russian Visa Center

 Step 7.
 Collect and check your passport

-You verify dates and check whether names are spelt correctly on issued visas immediately after collecting/receiving your passport (More info in this PDF document: How to Read Visa).
+Finally, you must verify dates and check whether names are spelt correctly on issued visas immediately after collecting/receiving your passport.

 Australian citizens are not required to present traveler’s medical insurance in order to receive a visa though it is recommend that you have medical insurance that will cover anything that may happen during your trip (medical expenses, cancellation costs, etc.)

-If you want to apply for a Russian visa in Australia on your own you can do it through the Consulate General of the Russian Federation in Sydney.
-The visa will cost you AUD$135.
+If you want to apply for a Russian visa in Australia on your own you can do it through the Russian Consulates (AUD$120) o through the Russian Visa Center in Australia (AUD$270).

-If you already have a passport (remember that you have to take or mail the original passport), the rest of the necessary documents for the visa application can be quickly and easily gathered in less than hour through the Internet:
+If you already have a passport (remember that you have to take or mail the original passport and a copy), the rest of the necessary documents for the visa application can be quickly and easily gathered in less than hour through the Internet:

-- The letter of invitation for AUD$24 from the HotelsPro form: http://www.hotels-pro.ru/order/visa-support.
+- The letter of invitation for AUD$25 from iVisa or Russia Support.

 - Complete the visa application form for free through the website https://visa.kdmid.ru/PetitionChoice.aspx, which you can print, sign, and glue a photo to.

-Once you have all the documents, take them personally or by post to the Russian Consulate in Sydney and in less than 10 business days your visa for your trip to Russia should be ready (2 days for expedited applications)
+Once you have all the documents, take them personally or by post and in less than 10 business days your visa for your trip to Russia should be ready (3 days for expedited applications)

 Once you already have a visa you should bear in mind that there are two additional steps that must be done once you get to Russia: the immigration card and visa registration.
 The first thing is usually completed by the customs officer and the second the hotel where you will stay.